- 3 comments

 Visiting the best destinations in Europe in the summer has long been a grand procession.
-Outdoor enthusiasts will rave about Europe’s magnificent natural scenery and memorable wild places.
-Culture vultures are flocking on the best European city breaks to its grand cultural history, with its magnificent museums, opulent palaces, brooding castles, and glorious artistic legacy.
-Then it’s time to plunge into Europe’s vibrant nightlife, colorful festivals and heaving live entertainment.
-Once you've ticked off the must-see on your bucket list, it’s time to revive and indulge your culinary desires with Europe’s fine dining, street food, chic cafés and cheeky bars.
+Outdoor enthusiasts rave about Europe’s magnificent natural scenery and memorable wild places.
+Culture vultures flock to the best European cities to revel in grand cultural history, with magnificent museums, opulent palaces, brooding castles, and glorious artistic legacies.
+Many fun-seekers plunge into Europe’s vibrant nightlife, colorful festivals and heaving live entertainment.
+Once you've ticked off the must-sees on your bucket list, you can indulge your culinary desires with Europe’s fine dining, street food, chic cafés and cheeky bars.

-Here is a brief introduction to some of the best destinations for European holidays on offer for summer 2019, listed in no particular order.
+Here is a brief introduction to some of the best destinations for summer, European holidays on offer, listed in no particular order.